lemrey/sdk-nrfxlib/nrf_modem/doc/sockets.rst

    Bind this socket to a particular packet data network like, ``pdn0``, as specified in the passed interface name.
    The passed option is a variable-length null-terminated interface name string with a maximum size of ``NRF_IFNAMSIZ``.
    If a socket is bound to an interface, only packets received from that particular interface are processed by the socket.

+NRF_SO_WAIT_NW_ACK_TIMEOUT
+   Set a timeout value for how long the modem will wait for the network to acknowledge  the sent data.
+   The option accepts an integer value between 1 (1 second) and 600 (10 minutes).

 NRF_SO_POLLCB
    Set a callback for events occurring on this socket such as :c:macro:`NRF_POLLIN` and :c:macro:`NRF_POLLOUT`.